kottans/git-course/modules/git-workflow-github.md

   - Describe the targets in the PR body so that readers can understand in more details what the PR is about
   - If your PR resolves an issue just add `Resolves #3` somewhere in the comment (`3` is a number of an issue you can see beside its title).
     GitHub will bind your PR to that issue and the issue will get closed (as resolved) once your PR is merged.
 - Draw attention
-  - PR created from a fork is bound to the original repo by GitHub, so navigate to the original repo, Pull Requests and open a PR you've opened
+  - PR created from a fork is bound to the original repo by GitHub, so navigate to the original repo, Pull Requests and open a PR you've opened.
   - There is a PR management section on the right side of the PR.
     Click **Reviewers** and assign two or three of your peers.

+>You may not assign reviewers if you're not an owner of the repo
+>or not a part of organization.
+Try identifying the owner or repo
+>collaborators and mention them in a comment by their names.
+>If unable to identify relevant persons then just skip this step.

 **Alternative**